malloryshea/web-sprint-challenge-javascript-fundamentals/README.md

 The four principles of the 'this keyword' are as follows:

-Window/Global Object Binding: 'this' is the global object in non-strict mode, and undefined in strict mode.
-When in global, 'this' will be the window/console Object.
+Window/Global Object Binding:  When in global or non-strict mode, 'this' will be the window/console Object; when in strict mode 'this' is undefined.

 Implicit Binding: 'this' points to the object on which the function is called (what’s to the left of the dot when the function is called).